-I finished my gelato and jumped down from the barstool.
-I walked out without speaking to him or even glancing in his direction.
+Finishing my gelato and jumping down from the barstool, I walked out without speaking to him or even glancing in his direction.

 I walked towards the tour bus.
 I saw giggling girls from the tour heading in the same direction and I rolled my eyes.

 With every step that took me closer back to reality, my anxiety began to rise again.
 I could just leave.
 I could just run away.
 I don’t need to go back to that life, to the life where I had nightmares and regrets.
 His smile was so comforting…and he would give me silence.